Tag Archives: Comedy

 Grade: B+

-For its time The Evil Dead was a unique, creative, visually impressive horror classic and far different from the wave of mediocre slasher films from this time (1981).
+For its time, The Evil Dead (1981) was a unique, creative, visually impressive horror classic, far different from the wave of mediocre slasher films of the era.

 In the story, five teenagers head to a remote cabin in Tennessee for spring break.

-From the beginning of the trip, there is trouble- they are almost killed in a head-on collision, their car almost falls into a rickety bridge, and finally, at the cabin, they stumble upon a haunted book.
+From the beginning of the trip, there is trouble: they are almost killed in a head-on collision, their car almost falls off a rickety bridge, and, finally, at the cabin, they stumble upon a haunted book.

-From this point, even stranger events begin to develop and the haunting, crazy action begins.
+From this point, even stranger events unfold, and the haunting, crazy action begins.

 Director Sam Raimi does an excellent job from a visual standpoint- the camera racing through the woods from the demon’s point of view is very effective and scary.

-The ambiance is creepy- fog, mist, smoke, and the lighting are great.
+The ambiance is creepy- fog, mist, smoke, and the lighting is great.

 The ending of the film is very well done.